NHS Director NHS Director

 Private Alexander Quapash*

-Private Alexander Quapash (1741 - 1776), of Indigenous heritage, was born in Wampanoag territory in 1741.
-He moved to Dedham and married an Indigenous woman named Sarah David.
-Sarah died in 1774 and Quapash enlisted in 1775.
-He marched on Bunker Hill on June 17, 1775, but fell ill shortly thereafter.
+Private Alexander Quapash (1741 - 1776), of Indigenous heritage, was born in Yarmouth, Wampanoag lands, in 1741.
+He later moved to Dedham and married Sarah David, an Indigenous woman of that town.
+David died just before the war began in 1774.

 Private Henry Smith